-You can either opt for visa on arrival or get an e-visa to Srilanka to make your journey hassle free.
+You can either opt for a visa on arrival or get an e-visa to Srilanka to make your journey hassle-free.

 Then we proceeded for the Kandy local sightseeing which includes the spice and ayurvedic shops.
-Srilanka is also famous for spices which are grown in the dense forests.
-From all the spices available they produce Ayurvedic medicines(majorly oil) which is a part for the Srilankan ancient history.
+Srilanka is also famous for spices that are grown in the dense forests.
+From all the spices available they produce Ayurvedic medicines(majorly oil) which is a part of the Srilankan ancient history.
 You can buy cinnamon sticks from Srilanka.
 We had an overnight stay in Kandy.

 Day 2 : Kandy-Nuwara Eliya

 The next day we left for the Nuwara Eliya, the beautiful hill station of Srilanka where you don’t need an air conditioner even in the afternoon in the regular season. filled with picturesque scenery.
-On both sides of the road you can see beautiful mountains with tea gardens, large tea estates, hotels, homes, monkeys hoping around and waterfalls .
+On both sides of the road, you can see beautiful mountains with tea gardens, large tea estates, hotels, homes, monkeys hopping around, and waterfalls.
 The roads are too scenic if you are a nature lover, it’s a treat to watch.

-So we went to one of the largest tea estates of Srilanka “Damro tea” .
-They take you to visit of their tea making factory where in you can see the whole process of how tea is made from tea leaves and then offer you complimentary tea.
+So we went to one of the largest tea estates of Srilanka “Damro tea”.
+They take you to visit their tea making factory wherein you can see the whole process of how tea is made from tea leaves and then offer you complimentary tea.
 They have very wide varieties of tea like European, American, Milk tea, Green tea, etc.

 The location is perfect to click pictures with hilly tea gardens in the backdrop.